ISO 14971 INTRODUCTION

 must be used throughout the product’s entire existence.

-However, ISO 14971 does not apply to clinical decision making.
+However, this standard does not apply to clinical decision making.

 Whether or not a medical device should be used in the context of a